KDE/digikam-doc/post_processing/jalbum_export.rst

     The JAlbum Export Wizard Items Selection Page

 The third page will configure the JAlbum settings to export contents.
-Here you can configure the **Project Title** and the **Project folder** where files must be generated.
+Here you can configure the **Project Title** and the **Projects folder** where files must be generated.

 .. figure:: images/jalbum_export_page3.webp
     :alt: